rabiadhikari/OrchidForDynamo/README.md

 ﻿# Orchid
 Orchid is a solution designed for use in the [Dynamo](http://dynamobim.org) environment.
 The solution is designed to support practical, technical, logical, and mathematical issues.
-In particular, is the solution designed to handle nD-list issues.
-In addition, are solutions for applications included in the BIM wheel supported, which not necessarily are Autodesk products.
+In particular, is some solutions designed to handle nD-list issues.
+In addition, are solutions for applications included that not necessarily are Autodesk products.

+**Software environment:**
-**Software environment:** Built for Dynamo +1.3.4 (Revit +2017), +2.0.3 (Revit +2018), Dynamo +2.1.0 (Revit+2020) and Dynamo +2.1.0 (Revit+2020)
+Built for Dynamo +1.3.4 (Revit +2017), +2.0.3 (Revit +2018), +2.1.0 (Revit+2020), and +2.2.0 (Revit+2020).

 **Orchid Blog:**
 At the <a href="https://erfajo.blogspot.com" target="_blank">blog</a> is information, updates, tips and tricks for Orchid published.